 Near the end of "Black Widower", Sideshow Bob vows he'll be out of prison "as soon as the Democrats are back in power".
 A mere nine months after this episode first aired, Bill Clinton (running as a Democratnote Many more liberal Americans, especially visible figures working in media, would accuse him of acting too much like a Republican for them.) assumed the presidency, and nine months after that, Bob would be paroled from jail in the episode "Cape Feare."

 In the episode with the Radioactive Man movie, the director tells his crew that he wants to stay as far away from the campy 1970s version of Radioactive Man (which is similar to the campy 1960s Batman with Adam West and Burt Ward as Batman and Robin, even though the only TV version of Radioactive Man that aired was the 1950s serial that shamelessly plugged Laramie Cigarettesnote Similar to the 1960s ads for The Flintstones that plugged Winston Cigarettes, back when advertising cigarettes on TV was legal, though considering how campy the 1970s version was, it was probably branded an Old Shame, canceled after a season [or after the episode with The Scoutmaster], and never seen on TV again).
-Two years later, we got Batman & Robin (though considering how crappy it was, this is more of a "Funny Aneurysm" Moment).
+Two years later, we got Batman & Robin, which was derided for being too campy for it's own good.

 In "Homer the Whopper", a poster in the background reads Star Wars Episode VII: The Apology.
 In 2012, Disney purchased Lucasfilm and plans have been announced for the sequel trilogy, with Episode VII targeted for release in 2015.